-Chiropractor for Spondylolysis Treatment in Carrollton, TX
+Chiropractor & Physical Therapy for Spondylolysis Treatment in Carrollton, TX

 Spondylolysis is a condition that involves a defect or stress fracture in a specific part of a vertebra, typically in the lower spine (lumbar region).
 This defect occurs in a region called the pars interarticularis, which is a thin bone segment that connects the upper and lower facets of the vertebra.
 The condition is often referred to as a "pars defect" or "pars fracture."
 This is most common in athletes such as gymnasts, football players, cheerleaders and dancers that are exposed to repetitive extension and hyperextension of the lumbar spine.
 The repetitive nature causes the bone to fatigue and weaken, usually resulting in a stress reaction, which leads into a stress fracture if it does not heal.
 This is typically a precursor to Spondylolysthesis.